top of page

 Community Reading Program

-Join in book discussions, film screenings, and interactive events that will explore the role we play in our democratic society.
+Join in book discussions, film screenings, and interactive events that will explore the role Earth plays in our lives every day.

 Weber Reads is funded in part by a generous donation from the Ralph Nye Charitable Foundation